-Under IFRS, in accordance with IAS 19, Employee Benefits, defined benefit obligations and plan assets are measured at the reporting date.
+Under IFRS, in accordance with IAS 19 Employee Benefits, defined benefit obligations and plan assets are measured annually at the reporting date and revisited at each reporting date.
 Under Canadian GAAP, the Company measured defined benefit obligations and plan assets as of December 31st.